bhujyo/WSS17BB/readme.md

 This indicates a low success rate (~ 36%), and shows that our classifier function needs input that is further processed.
 The idea is to feed in the probability of obtaining each arXiv class given the different symbols that occur in a paper.
 In order to perform this task we will need to extract more information from our corpus, which is clearly the future step.

+### Early versions of project notebooks are available inside the "other notebooks" folder: